Chapter 2: Diffraction

 5.4.3.1.
 First we select the diffraction pattern#

-In the second lab we used a sample of either gold (Tuesday) or Aluminium (Wednesday)
+In the second lab we used a sample of polycrystalline Aluminium.

 You must log into Google with your UTK account to be able to read these data.

-Go to the folder of you data and select one
+Go to the folder of your data in the Lab02 folder and select one

 diff_pattern = fileWidget.selected_dataset